 The Impact Prize, awarded once every two years, is intended to recognize contributions that have had a broad impact on the field.
 The contribution could be an idea or technique that is widely used, or it could be someone who played a major role in bringing significant methodology into widespread use (e.g. by playing a major role in the design of a software package that is now widely used, or through extensive writings and lectures aimed at practitioners).
 The award complements the Edelman Prize.
 Instead of focusing on a single large application with quantifiable impact, we are looking for ideas that are widely used.
 The award may go to some combination of the originator of the idea and/or the people or group who played a significant role in bringing the idea to a community who uses it.

 This is not a research award.
 The awards committee is not judging the quality of a body of work.
 Instead, emphasis will be placed on evaluating the breadth of the impact of an idea or body of research.
 If the major contribution of the individual or group is bringing an idea to a practice community, the precise nature of this contribution needs to be understood (leading a software company; lectures and writings).

-The prize consists of a plaque and a cash award of $1000.
+The prize consists of a framed citation and a cash award of $1000.